samaksh97/FinSight-Sentiment-Investment-Recommender/README.md

 9 Heilmeier questions (source)

 1. What are you trying to do?
-Articulate your objectives using absolutely no jargon.
+Articulate your objectives using absolutely no jargon. - All

+We are looking to build a smart portfolio optimizer that leverages financial mathematics alongside ML and NLP on financial stock prices and data for the news and events from the web.

+First, the user completes a risk profile survey where we would run a classification model/rule based model to classify the risk profiles as 'risk-averse', 'risk-neutral' or 'risk-lover'.
+We plan to use synthetic data to train our classification model.

+Once we get the risk profile -

+we get filter the stocks which has a positive index

 2. How is it done today; what are the limits of current practice?

 3. What's new in your approach?
 Why will it be successful?